-Fitness is a vitally important component of success in swimming.
-There are many components of fitness that make up a good swimmer, importance of each of these depends on the race distance and stroke.
-The fitness tests used to access a swimmer should also reflect the range of fitness components, and the interpretation of the results should also be relative to the importance of each of these attributes.
+Am excellent level of fitness is an essential component of success in swimming.
+There are many components of fitness that make up a good swimmer, the importance of each of these depends on the swimming race distance and stroke.
+The fitness tests used to assess a swimmer should also reflect the range of fitness components, and the interpretation of the test results should also be relative to the importance of each of these attributes.
 See our discussion on the fitness components for swimming.

-- Body Size and Shape — swimmers are usually tall and relatively lean.
+Body Size and Shape — swimmers are usually tall and relatively lean.
 Some body fat is not a hindrance as it can add to buoyancy in the water.
 The usual anthropometric measures for swimmers would include height, weight, sitting height, arm span, hand span, body fat using skinfold measures.
 See more about anthropometry for swimming.

-- Endurance — aerobic capacity is important for a swimmer to maintain a high rate throughout the race, particularly the longer distance events.
-Land based endurance tests (e.g. treadmill VO2max) can be used, though specific swimming tests are more relevant.
+Endurance — aerobic capacity is important for a swimmer to maintain a high rate throughout the race, particularly the longer distance events.
+Land-based endurance tests (e.g. treadmill VO2max) can be used, though specific swimming tests are more relevant.
 A swimming VO2max test is difficult to conduct, the alternative is a swimming beep test.
 See our discussion and list of swimming endurance tests.

-- Health — lung function is obviously important for the swimmer, and checks should be make to check that the lungs are healthy and functioning to their full capacity.
+Health — lung function is obviously important for the swimmer, and checks should be made to check that the lungs are healthy and functioning to their full capacity.
 See lung function tests.

 Swimming Specific Fitness Tests